banzi101/stocks/README.md

 ## Welcome!

 You are creating a simple paper-trading webapp that lets users practice trading stocks on the NASDAQ without spending any money.
-Please watch the following 2 minute video for a walkthrough:
+Watch the following 2 minute video for a walkthrough:

 https://youtu.be/EGtEROGlQUw